tolgee/react-summit-example/.junie/guidelines.md

 - Strict type checking is enabled
 - Use explicit type annotations for function parameters and return types
 - Use interfaces for complex object types
+- Avoid unnecessary comments and too chatty code—the code will be read only by experienced developers

 ### Backend (Node.js/Express)